showtime-devkriti/movie-ticket-booking-site-frontend/README.md

-# Movie Ticket Booking Site - Frontend
+# SHOWTIME - Movie Ticket Booking Site - Frontend

 A React-based frontend for the Movie Ticket Booking system, allowing users to browse movies, select seats, and purchase tickets.